Tyler Karate Academy

 The eight major skills our instructors focus on when training children ages three and up are: Focus, Control, Balance, Teamwork, Memory, Discipline, Coordination and Fitness.

-Aerobic Kickboxing - Classes returning soon!!
-Ask about enrollment
+Aerobic Kickboxing - Classes suspended indefinitely

 Picture